sakthivelvjkumar/PickPal/README.md

 # MyPickPal

-# MyPickPal

 🛍️ AI Shopping – Your Unbiased Product Research Assistant

 🚀 Overview

 Tired of opening 20 browser tabs just to buy one pair of earbuds?
-AI Shopping helps you find the best products in minutes, not hours.
+AI Shopping helps you find the best products in seconds, not hours.

 Our tool scrapes reviews and discussions (Amazon, Reddit, blogs) and applies AI sentiment analysis + summarization to generate:
 	•	✅ The top 3 products for your query